Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection

 with $\delta_{kk'}$ the Kronecker delta of $k$ and $k'$, and $\delta(\phi)$ the Dirac delta of $\phi$, then $X_i[k]X_j^*[k]$ would be an unbiased estimator of $\Sigma_{ij}\left(f=k/(NT)\right)$, and $X_i[k]$ would be independent of $X_j^*[k']$ if $k\neq k'$.

 In reality, $\tilde{w}(\phi)$ is a $2\pi$-periodic function with a central lobe at $\phi=0$, and a sequence of strongly suppressed side lobes.
-We assume that the aliasing deriving from the periodicity of $\tilde{w}(\phi)$ has been made negligible by properly choosing a short enough sampling time $T$.

-The width of the central lobe depends on the choice of the window, but is always of the form $\pm m (2\pi/N)$, with $m$ a small integer.
-Thus, if $\lvert k-k'\rvert >m$, then $X_i[k]$ and $X_j^*[k']$ may be treated as independent within a reasonable accuracy.
-Then from \Cref{eq:wind1},
+We assume that the aliasing deriving from the periodicity of $\tilde{w}(\phi)$ has been made negligible by properly choosing a short enough sampling time $T$. \\ The width of the central lobe depends on the choice of the window, but is always of the form $\pm m (2\pi/N)$, with $m$ a small integer.
+Thus, if $\lvert k-k'\rvert >m$, then $X_i[k]$ and $X_j^*[k']$ may be treated as independent within a reasonable accuracy\footnote{In this paper, when showing plots with spaced frequency points, we always choose $k$ and $k'$ so that adjacent frequencies exhibit a controlled correlation in the range of 10\% to 30\%, while correlations between second-nearest neighbors are negligible.}.
+Then, from \Cref{eq:wind1},